English Language Arts

 Middle schoolers are building their understanding of English orthography and learning to read and spell complex words, phrases and sentences.
 A heavy emphasis is placed on teaching morphology—or Latin and Greek base elements to help our students build vocabulary, word identification and knowledge about the structure of language.

 Our math instruction combines multi-sensory, hands-on project based activities and games.
 We created an articulated scope and sequence aimed at covering developmental mathematics standards across grade levels.
-Our core curriculum is augmented by a program called Making Math Real, which provides real-world, contextual math lessons, which focus on the concept behind math processes.
+Our core curriculum provides real-world, contextual math lessons, which focus on the concept behind math processes.
 Students are carefully guided from concrete exploration to more abstract mathematical problem solving to ensure a deeper, more integrated understanding of mathematical functions.
 These techniques are shown to teach math fundamentals in an engaging way that supports the needs of our students whether they require deep remediation, or are ready for deeper engagement.
 The pace at which new concepts are introduced depends on each student’s level.
 Some of our students excel in math, going well beyond grade level.
 Others come to us with a need for intensive remediation and support.
 By creating small, leveled groups, we can handle a range of student abilities in our math classes.

 Science is an area offering great potential for many students with dyslexia.
 Their capacity for divergent and creative thinking, investigation, and inquiry often comes naturally.
 Our job is to help them to learn and realize this potential area of strength and to develop the necessary thinking skills for applying scientific thinking into their project-based work.
 Our commitment is to adhering to age-level standards with a focus on hands-on, creative work.
 Most every science lesson is a project.
 Given the natural and scientific resources in Marin and the Bay Area, a particular emphasis will be placed on natural sciences.